 I believe in working hard to make in your idols your peers.
 Collaboration vs competition isn’t about looking better, it’s about being better.

 So, how do you approach a collaboration without making it about competition?
-By knowing and owning your sh*t.

 When you are approached for collaboration by your idol, or approach a competitor, it is so important to know what your specifics are.
 By this, I mean that there should be a common goal, like the theme or the title of the event or digital campaign.
 Then, all parties should highlight their specific approach.